c-git/c-git.github.io/content/rust/crate_insta.md

 It doesn't work if the terminal is maximized.
 Also doesn't work in the vscode terminal.

+NB: If unfamiliar with cargo scripts more info can be found [here](@/rust/scripts.md)

 ````rust
 #!/usr/bin/env -S cargo +nightly -Zscript
 ```